 Global Equity Investment Philosophy

-The four pillars we use to assess the Future Quality characteristics of an investment are:
+The four pillars used to assess the Future Quality characteristics of an investment are as follows:

 Franchise—does the company have a sustainable competitive advantage?

 Management—does the company make sound strategic and capital allocation decisions?

 Balance Sheet—is growth appropriately financed?

 Valuation—are the company’s prospects under-appreciated by the market?

 We believe that investing in Future Quality companies will lead to outperformance over the full market cycle.
 Our strategy is based on fundamental, bottom-up research, therefore sector and country allocations are a function of stock selection.
 The Global Equity strategy is a concentrated, high-conviction portfolio with a high active share ratio.